 - Contact information for immediate assistance – Give useful information or directions should they need immediate assistance.
 Remember, being able to redirect callers to helpful people will mean a lot to them, especially during emergencies.

 Making sure your voicemail has all these elements can greatly help you create a good impression to your callers, especially for business lines.
-Besides, doing this is also one of the business phone etiquettes you must follow to retain customers and maximize your time.
+Besides, doing this is also one of the business phone etiquettes you must follow to retain customers and maximise your time.

 Types of Voicemail Greetings